unic/sitecore-module-flex/README.md

 ## Changelog

+### 3.23.3

+* Fix from 3.23.2 revrted and approach differently to support TextOnlyField with dynamically overriden value.
+DafultValue is not anymore save to Value, instead TextValue has fallback to DefaultValue if Value is not set.
+Therefore the property to present TextOnlyField on views is now TextValue.

 ### 3.23.2

 * Fixes the issue in TextOnlyField, where after changing the language, the text was still shown in the original language